 Katie Evans manages the communications and operations of the Center and conducts research for Center projects.
 Before coming to Georgetown Law, she spent many years managing university programs at American University Washington College of Law, University of Minnesota Department of Global Studies and University of Texas San Antonio College of Education and Human Development.
 She graduated with a B.A. in international studies from the University of Minnesota Duluth and a M.A. in political science from Central European University.
 Her thesis focused on political communication and technology.
 You can follow her on Twitter @mskatieevans.
 She can be reached by email at email@example.com.

-Harrison Rudolph is a Law Fellow with the Center.
-Harrison received his J.D. from Georgetown Law in 2016, where he focused on tech-privacy law and policy.
-As a law student, Harrison drafted and pitched commercial facial recognition privacy legislation at the Center's inaugural joint Georgetown-MIT privacy legislation practicum, conducted an online privacy audit at the Center's Technology of Privacy course, and delved into FISA in Georgetown's National Security Surveillance class.
-Harrison has interned at Facebook's policy office, GWU's Health Information and the Law project, and participated in Georgetown's Federal Legislation and Administrative Clinic.
+Harrison Rudolph joined the Center as a Law Fellow in 2016 after graduating from Georgetown Law.
+His research focuses on the government's use of biometric technologies to track American immigrants and citizens at the border.
+As a law student, Harrison drafted and pitched commercial face recognition privacy legislation at the Center's inaugural joint Georgetown-MIT privacy legislation practicum, and participated in Georgetown's Federal Legislation and Administrative Clinic.
+Harrison also interned at Facebook's policy office.
 Before law school, Harrison worked as a paralegal at a law firm in D.C. focusing on issues impacting consumer credit reporting agencies.
 Harrison received his B.A. from The George Washington University in political science.
 You can follow him on Twitter at @harrisonsethdc.
 He can be reached by email at firstname.lastname@example.org.